and-ko/workday-ui-improvements/readme.md

 1. Go to Workday &rarr; Enter My Time.
 You should see a form attached above on a top right corner.
 1. Navigate to Actions&nbsp;&rarr;&nbsp;Enter time by&nbsp;type&nbsp;&rarr; Comments 0 of 5
 1. Put your comments in the textarea, and click big blue button.
 It will fill the comments fields on the page.
+Application will save your comments and you can use them next time.
 1. Review the comments.
 You can change them manually.
 1. Click Save.